D. Serikbayev East Kazakhstan Technical University: Scientific and innovative infrastructure

-Scientific and innovative infrastructure of the university consists of 21 laboratories, 8 centers, 3 institutions, and 5 pilot production sites.
+Scientific and innovative infrastructure of the university consists of 21 laboratories, eight centers, three institutions, and five pilot production sites.

 “IRGETAS” is a common use center for carrying out analytic and materials engineering research.
 Chemical and physical characteristics of samples are studied and analyzed by the center.

-“Building Technologies” is created for inspection of buildings, structures, and highways, and for developing new construction technology.
+“Building Technologies” is created for the inspection of buildings, structures, and highways, and for developing new construction technology.

 “Center of Excellence for Prototyping” consists of the laboratory for 3D printing and thin coatings, laboratory of material processing by CNC machines, laboratory of high-speed plasma cutting and spraying, laboratory of mechanical processing of materials, and welding laboratory.
 The center is equipped with high-tech systems.

 “Engineering Center for Excellence” is created in order to implement projects aimed at remote sensing of the Earth and precision farming.

 The Excellence Center for “Metallurgy” includes the laboratory of non-ferrous, noble, rare and dispersed metals and the laboratory of innovative technologies for mineral and technogenic raw materials mining and processing.